omniaalwazzan/MOAB/README.md

     * Outer Addition fusion model
     * Concatination fusion model
     * Dual branch fusion model
-    * Standard Addition fusion* model. (please refer to the paper to get the astrik meaning)
+    * Standard Addition fusion* model. (please refer to the paper to get the asterisk meaning)

-To be updated..
+To be updated...